 Off heat, add chocolate; cover and let stand for 8 minutes.
 (If chocolate has not completely melted, return saucepan to low heat; stir constantly until melted.)
 Add vanilla; stir very gently until mixture is smooth.

 Cool until tepid so that a spoonful drizzled back into pan mounds slightly.
-(Glaze can be refrigerated to speed up cooling process, stirring every few minutes to ensure even cooling, although we’ve found the chocolate glaze remains shinier if it is cooled at room temperature.)
+(Glaze can be refrigerated to speed up cooling process, stirring every few minutes to ensure even cooling, although the chocolate glaze remains shinier if it is cooled at room temperature.)

 * We prefer a mixture of semi and milk chocolate